 Regardless of forced lockdowns and closures—global travel restrictions and Thailand’s strict entry rules during the Covid-19 pandemic had already left Pattaya virtually devoid of tourists.

 By comparison to pre-coronavirus times in Pattaya, by January 2021, Pattaya had become a ghost town.

 Photos of Pattaya During the Covid-19 Coronavirus Pandemic

-In contrast to most places in Pattaya during the coronavirus pandemic, Pattaya Beach and the beach promenade do come to life at night.
-I guess you could say it’s the new most popular nightlife destination in Pattaya.
+In contrast to most places in Pattaya during the coronavirus pandemic, Pattaya Beach and the beach promenade came to life at night.
+It was the new most popular nightlife destination in Pattaya.

-The Tahitian Queen gogo bar (photo above) on Pattaya Beach Road, the oldest bar, and first gogo bar in Pattaya has closed permanently due to lack of customers.
+The Tahitian Queen gogo bar (photo above) on Pattaya Beach Road, the oldest bar in Pattaya and the first gogo, came close to permanent closure due to a lack of customers.

-When Seven-Eleven stores on Walking Street (photo above) close, you know it’s not good.
-And it’s not just Walking Street; there are Seven-Eleven stores closed throughout Pattaya.
+When 7-Eleven stores on Walking Street (photo above) close, you know it’s not good.
+And it wasn’t just Walking Street; there were 7-Eleven stores closed throughout Pattaya.

-Walking around Pattaya and seeing so many businesses shuttered, a mere handful of people walking on the once-bustling Soi Buakha and 2nd Road, and Walking Street in darkness at night—is an almost eerie experience.
+Walking around Pattaya and seeing so many businesses shuttered, a mere handful of people walking on the once-bustling Soi Buakhao and 2nd Road and Walking Street in darkness at night—is an almost eerie experience.
 It’s Pattaya like you’ve never seen it before.